Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/gmac.rst

 Implementation on FPGA
 ======================

-The GMAC algorithm is shown as the figure below:
+The GMAC algorithm is shown in the following figure:

 .. image:: /images/GMAC.png
    :alt: GMAC algorithm flow chart
    :width: 100%
    :align: center

-We support GMAC using AES block cipher in this implementation.
+GMAC is supported using an AES block cipher in this implementation.

 ..
 ATTENTION::
-    The bit-width of the interfaces we provide is shown as follows:
+    The bit-width of the interfaces provided is shown as follows:

     +-----------+----------+-----------+-----------+----+----+
     |           |   data   |  lenData  | cipherkey | IV | tag|